 Applications for FY24 are now closed

-Citywide Small BID Support Grants provide funds to nonprofit organizations for the development and deployment of technical assistance programs, capacity building resources, and back-office services for collective impact to provide direct assistance and support to multiple Business Improvement Districts and Special Assessment Districts with annual assessments less than or equal to $1,000,000.
+Citywide Small BID Support Grants provide funds to nonprofit organizations for the development and deployment of technical assistance programs, capacity building resources, and back-office services for collective impact to provide direct assistance and support to multiple Business Improvement Districts, with priority given to those with an annual assessments less than or equal to $1,000,000.

 Read the Citywide Small BID Support grant program guidelines for more information.